ehtishambangash/Mental-Health-in-Tech-2016-2020-Analysis/README.md

-# Mental Health in Tech Dashboard
+# Mental Health in Tech

 A comprehensive Streamlit-based dashboard visualizing sentiment analysis of mental health in the technology industry from 2016 to 2020.